10 Best Mood Board Apps in 2026 (Updated)

 It is usually executed in a collage form and is mostly done online.
 But it is up to you if you want to print the pictures out and create a physical mood board.

-In photography, it can be used for , as well as sharing your ideas with the client.
+In photography, you can use one to plan a shoot’s lighting, styling, posing and location, as well as sharing your ideas with the client.
 I recommend that you both look at the mood board before the photo session.
 This can ensure that you are on the same page with your client when it comes to style and ideas.

 A large photo moodboard